cdjc/theoreST/nt_commentary/philemon/introduction.rst

 Here we see that a free man who was converted became a slave of Christ while a slave who was converted was seen to be free in Christ.
 Slavery was neither commended nor condemned by the early church.
-The issue is "What do you think of Christ?"
+The issue is "What do you think about the Christ?" (`Matthew 22:42`)

-.. draftcomment:: "What think ye of Christ"
-    :class: comment

-    Reworded to: "What do you think of Christ?"

 A modern Example
 ................